esarbanis/esarbanis.github.io/_drafts/2017-02-12-jekyll-in-github.md

 ---

 I just finished setting up this website and I thought to write about it as my first post here.

+First of all you are going to need the following tools